andersonmolter1/LTG-RC-Car/README.md

     psk="Password of Network"
 }
 ```
+Once that is completed you are done!
+There are other customizations you can make, like creating a static IP for the Pi, however, those are not required.

+Possible Probl

 ## How to run?
 Guess what, the script is already running.
 All operations that the car requires are now running as a service, which means they run at boot of the pi.
 If the car cannot be connected to, first check to see if the service named LTG is running with the command below.